deutsche-nationalbibliothek/casimir-workshop/data/README.md

   - `doc_id`: Identifier for documents
   - `label_id`: Identifier for the GND label
   - `score`: Confidence score for the prediction (higher is better)

+## Graded Relevance Data

+In the subfolder `graded_relevance` there are four pairs of datasets, each containing machine based subject suggestions with graded relevance ratings and a file of gold-standard indexates.

+  * `bold-bassoon_relevance-ratings.csv`
+  * `bold-bassoon_gold-standard.csv`
+  * `charming-cello_relevance-ratings.csv`
+  * `charming-cello_gold-standard.csv`
+  * `dreamy-didgeridoo_relevance-ratings.csv`
+  * `dreamy-didgeridoo_gold-standard.csv`
+  * `embracing-euphonium_relevance-ratings.csv`
+  * `embracing-euphonium_gold-standard.csv`

+Only top-five predictions per document where rated.
+Each method was rated on a **distinct subset** of documents with no document overlap to the other methods.
+All relevance rating datasets follow the same
+format:

+  * `doc_id`: Identifier for documents
+  * `label_id`: Identifier for the GND label
+  * `score`: Machine based confidence score for the prediction (higher is better)
+  * `relevance`: Manual expert rating on relevance

+Relevance ratings take values (0,1/3,2/3,1) corresponding to an ordinal rating of

+  * `1`: very useful
+  * `2/3`: useful
+  * `1/3`: slightly useful
+  * `0`: wrong

+where the usefulness relates to how useful a subject suggestions would be for a user from the retrieval perspective.

+Corresponding to the graded relevance data there are document titles and machine based translations in the file `graded_relevance/doc_titles_w-translations.csv` that match the documents for the graded relvance sample.
+Columns:

+  - `doc_id`: DNB Identifier for documents
+  - `doc_title_ger`: German title of the document
+  - `doc_title_eng`: English translation of the document title (machine translated)